Pylons/pyramid/docs/glossary.rst

      :ref:`Venusian` is a library which
      allows framework authors to defer decorator actions.
-Instead of taking actions when a function (or class) decorator is executed at import time, the action usually taken by the decorator is deferred until a separate "scan" phase.  :app:`Pyramid` relies on Venusian to provide a basis for its :term:`scan` feature.
+Instead of taking actions when a function (or class) decorator is executed at :term:`import time`, the action usually taken by the decorator is deferred until a separate "scan" phase.  :app:`Pyramid` relies on Venusian to provide a basis for its :term:`scan` feature.